Registrars Committee Western Region bylaws

 ARTICLE VI.
 AMENDMENTS

 Section 1.
 At Annual Meetings.
-These bylaws may be amended at any annual business meeting by a resolution of a least two-thirds of voting members in attendance, provided that such amendments shall have been submitted writing to the Secretary by five members in good standing no less that 90 days prior to the annual business meeting, and shall have been distributed by the Secretary to the membership no less than four weeks prior to the annual business meeting.
+These bylaws may be amended at any annual business meeting by a resolution of a least two-thirds of voting members in attendance, provided that such amendments shall have been distributed by the Secretary to the membership no less than four weeks prior to the annual business meeting.
+Amendments to these bylaws may be proposed by the collaborative Board Officers or by members or appointees.

 Duties of the RC-WR State or Regional Representative

-When the WMA annual meeting is held in a Representative’s state or region, he/she is expected to be particularly involved in coordinating the RC-WR activities, such as the pre-conference workshop, in cooperation with local RC-WR members.
+Section 3.
+Annual Meetings.
+When the WMA annual meeting is held in a Representative’s state or region, he/she is expected to be particularly involved in coordinating the RC-WR activities, such as a pre-conference workshop or volunteer event, in cooperation with local RC-WR members.
 All Representatives may be called upon to work with the RC-WR Chairperson to organize programs and seminars of special interest to membership attending the WMA Annual Meeting.

 Duties of Appointed Officials and Sub-Committee Activities

-The duties of the Newsletter Editors shall be to prepare for distribution a regional newsletter which should include notices of the annual business meeting and other activities relevant to registrars, communications from the officers and members, reports on the decisions and activities of the RC-WR and other items of interest to Registrars.
+The duties of the Newsletter Editor shall be to prepare for distribution a regional newsletter, the Registrars Quarterly, which should include, but is not limited to, the following content gathered collaboratively by the Board officers: notices of the annual business meeting and other activities relevant to registrars, communications from the officers and members, reports from State Representatives on the activities of members, reviews from the New Reads Editor, advertisements for sponsors, and articles and other items of interest to Registrars.

-The Website Manager shall be responsible for maintaining the rcwr.org website for the membership.
+The Website Manager shall be responsible for maintaining the rcwr.org website for the membership, and other website upkeep tasks as assigned by the Chair.
 Content for the website will be coordinated by the Chair and supplied by the officers as needed.

 The duties of the Development Officers shall be to solicit contributions or underwriting of special activities as requested by the Chairperson, to work with the Treasurer in acknowledging all contributions, to encourage commercial services, vendors, and other professionals in for-profit businesses to become Non-Voting Members, and to suggest to Non-Voting Members ways in which they can participate or benefit from their membership in the RC-WR.

 The Membership Coordinator will assist the officers in inviting colleagues to join the RC-WR.
-This position will work specifically with the Secretary in this capacity and with the Chair as needed.
+This position will work specifically with the Secretary in this capacity and with the Chairperson as needed.

 Programming and Professional Practices